 Three more days of riots

-tougher tactics, they were reported to have fired directly into the
+tactics, they were reported to have fired directly into

 From the Latin American Data Base : "Riots ensued, street fighting between U.S. military personnel and Panamanians, resulting in $2 million in property burned or otherwise destroyed (mainly US), 28 dead, 300 wounded and 500 arrested.
 Panama broke relations with the US for several days.
 From Historical Text Archive : President Chiari demanded an OAS and United Nations investigation of what he called US aggression and suspended diplomatic relations.
 Shortly thereafter, negotiations on a new treaty began. |